ProjectPythia/pythia-foundations/preamble/how-to-use.md

 You should only need to create the environment once (run the first command above).
-But if you download another notebook later, you will need to activate pythia-foundations if it is not currently active, for example if you open up a new terminal window, or deactivate pythia-foundations explicitly with the `conda` command.
+But if you download another notebook later, you will need to activate *pythia-book-dev* if it is not currently active, for example if you open up a new terminal window, or deactivate *pythia-book-dev* explicitly with the `conda` command.
 Again, more information on Conda can be found [here](https://foundations.projectpythia.org/foundations/conda.html).

-Now that your pythia-foundations environment is activated, change your working directory to the location where you downloaded the notebook (.ipynb file) and start the Jupyter Notebook server.
+Now that your *pythia-book-dev* environment is activated, change your working directory to the location where you downloaded the notebook (.ipynb file) and start the Jupyter Notebook server.
 For example if you downloaded the